Optimizing data reductions with NDArrays¶

 a = np.linspace(0, 1000, num=size, dtype=dtype).reshape(shape)

-We will start by performing different sum reductions using NumPy.
-First, summing along the X, Y, and Z axes (and getting 2D arrays as result) and then summing along all axis (and getting a scalar as result).
+We will start by performing different sum reductions using NumPy - summing along the X, Y, and Z axes (and getting 2D arrays as result) and then summing along all axes (and getting a scalar as result).
+This will provide a baseline for comparison with Blosc2.

 [3]: